-One of these is less of a ‘room’ and more of a park.
-The Dragon Quest Builders 2 Playful Park task is given to players once they revisit Clayton after completing the Furrowfield Island.
-Here is how to build a Petting Zoo in Dragon Quest Builders 2.
+One of these is less of a “room” and more of a park, though.
+Complete with its own blueprint, the Playful Park task is given to players once they revisit Clayton after completing the Furrowfield Island.
+But how can you go about this, and how can you attach a Petting Zoo to the park?
+Here is how to build both of these rooms in Dragon Quest Builders 2.

-- Bench (2)
+- Bench x2

-- Flowers (2)
+- Flowers x2

-- Tree Swing Set (1 Tree, 1 Swing)
+- Tree Swing Set (x1 Tree, x1 Swing)

-- Wooden plank pathway (2)
+- Wooden plank pathway x2

 Not all of the structures in the game are considered rooms, so you’ll want to look for the Room Icon when you’re building a structure.
 This will help players determine what is needed for a specific structure.
 If you don’t see the icon, then you won’t necessarily need walls and a door for it to count.
 However, if the Room Icon is there, then you’ll need walls and a door every time.